nickdhere/HR-Analytics-MySQL-Project/README.md

 ### Data Cleaning
 - Removal of duplicate rows from the dataset.
-- Conversion of the "previous_year_rating" column from varchar to int datatype.
+- Checking the datatypes and fixing them.
 - Identification and handling of null values in the dataset.

 ### Data Analysis